DFE-Digital/teaching-vacancies-design-history/app/posts/2022-08-25-creating-a-job-listing-iteration-2.md

 We added a key stages filter to the job listings page.
 This will allow jobseekers to find relevant jobs across different types of schools.

-For example, if a jobseeker wants to teach KS2 but does not mind if the role is at a primary school or middle school,they can now just filter by KS2.
+For example, if a jobseeker wants to teach KS2 but does not mind if the role is at a primary school or middle school, they can now just filter by KS2.

 ### Conditionally showing key stages based on the phase of education